Compendium solar spectrum formation: Preamble: on-line format and on-line material

-Until 2022 ApJ and A\&A furnished ADS pdf openers after one year\footnote{For license-limited articles ADS links to the publisher html access. \href{https://www.leanlibrary.com}{Lean Library} then silently uses your remote-institute license to pass directly to the pdf but presently opens the first page, making proper-page arXiv pdf opening preferable.} but in 2022 become fully open-access.
-Thus, the immense top-quality astrophysics literature in ApJ and A\&A from their start to the present is directly accessible: any particular page with a figure or equation or paragraph worth showing is only a single click/tap away in the very sentence where it is cited.\footnote{Unfortunately many browsers reload the full pdf for every page, taking a while.
-But during these long seconds you might comfortingly contemplate the much slower pre-internet/ADS chore: go to your institute library or some dark storage for older publications, locate the journal shelf, find a ladder, get the volume, find the paper (literally), find the page, make notes or get to the nearest Xerox, write the full reference neatly on an index card (for alphabetic reshuffle by the manuscript typist), return the volume to its place, return the ladder, get back to your office.
+Until 2022 ApJ and A\&A furnished ADS pdf openers after one year\footnote{For license-limited articles ADS links to the publisher html access. \href{https://www.leanlibrary.com}{Lean Library} then silently uses your remote-institute license to pass directly to the pdf but presently opens the first page, making proper-page arXiv pdf opening preferable.
+ADS often does this automatically.} while permitting arXiving immediately; now they are open-access immediately.
+Thus, the immense top-quality astrophysics literature in ApJ and A\&A from their start to the present is directly accessible: any particular page with a figure or equation or paragraph worth showing is only a single click/tap away in the very sentence where it is cited.\footnote{Unfortunately your browser may reload the full pdf to show another page, taking a while (\rrref{footnote}{note:speeds}).
+But during these long seconds you might comfortingly contemplate the much slower pre-internet/ADS chore: go to your institute library or some dark storage for older publications, locate the journal rack and volume shelf, find a ladder, climb it, get the volume, descend, find the paper (literally), find the page, find a table and chair and make notes or locate the nearest Xerox, write the full reference neatly on an index card (for alphabetic reshuffle by the manuscript typist), return the volume to its place, return the ladder, return to your desk.
 More modern on-line procedure: click/tap the citation in the text to jump to the reference at the end (or find it), open the ADS abstract page or DOI-linked publisher page (or find it), find a download button and load the pdf, find the desired page.
-Still too many actions and prone to silly-publisher mazes; you also may have trouble to get back to where you were reading.
+Still too many actions and prone to silly-publisher mazes if not payment; you also may have trouble to get back to where you were reading.
 Much better to open the desired page per single click/tap parallel to your reading!
-What you miss from old-style library browsing is serendipitous finding adjacent articles or volumes of unexpected interest to you, but this is more then compensated by ADS telling you which newer publications cited this one.} This text has many such openers.
+What you miss from old-style library browsing is serendipitous finding adjacent articles or volumes of unexpected interest to you, but this is well-compensated by ADS listing which publications cited the one you are looking up.} This text has many such openers.
+You should use them too (\rrref{footnote}{note:vulture}).